 Almost 10 years to the day since it first launched, R4R rises from the ashes.
 Five more men go through the 12-week process and enact their rite of passage at a black box theater at Stella Adler Studio of Acting.

 And wow!
-Did this ever feel like a traditional rite of passage!
-We’ll skip the ugly details and let it suffice to say it lasted almost 5 hours!
+Does this ever feel like a traditional rite of passage!
+We’ll skip the ugly details and let it suffice to say that it lasts almost 5 hours — with no intermission!

 The hardest thing about R4R is that it’s an attempt to create a new cultural ritual.
 But there’s no roadmap and, like a wedding, you only get one shot at it!
 We’re learning more each time we go through it.
 And yes!
-We learned a lot on this one!
+We learn A LOT on this one!

 For the first time, R4R stages a rite of passage for women.
 Also for the first (and so far, only) time, R4R has a full cohort of 12 participants!